mneudert/vagrant-devcommands/README.md

 ### SSH

-If you are using this plugin on a Windows host system, please make sure your regular `vagrant ssh [box]` succeeds.
+If you are using this plugin on a Windows host system, please make sure your regular `vagrant ssh [machine]` succeeds.
 In some cases you may need to add the `ssh.exe` (i.e. from a git installation) manually to your `%PATH%`.

 ### Command Definition